richmahn/en_tn/lam/front/intro.md

 #### Did God abandon Israel? ####

-Jeremiah often uses the imagery of abandonment in Lamentations, but this does not mean that God had completely given up on Israel.
+The author of Lamentation often spoke of God abandoning Israel.
+But this ddid not mean that God had completely given up on Israel.
 He rejected Israel for a period of time as the special place where he would be present.
-However, God remained faithful to his covenant promises.
+However, God remained faithful to what he promised Israel in his covenant.

-While it was common in the ancient Neat East to think that a god might leave his city, he usually did so because he was too weak to defend it.
-In Lamentations, Yahweh abandons Jerusalem because of the people's sinfulness, not because of any weakness on his part.
+While it was common in the Ancient Neat East to think that a god might leave his city, he usually did so because he was too weak to defend it.
+In Lamentations, Yahweh abandons Jerusalem because the people sinned against him, not because he was too weak to defend the city.
 (See: [[rc://en/tw/dict/bible/kt/falsegod]])

 #### What is a funeral song? ####

 It is common for cultures to sing songs at a funeral or when someone has died.
 Depending on the culture, these songs can sound either happy or sad.
-Lamentations is somewhat reminiscent of a sad song sung at a funeral.
-Some have said that the rhythm of the poems in Hebrew makes the poems sound as if they are slow or sluggish, like a funeral procession.
+Lamentations is somewhat like a sad song sung at a funeral.
+Some scholars have said that the rhythm of the poems in Hebrew makes the poems sound slow or sluggish, like a funeral procession.

 ## Part 3: Important Translation Issues ##

 #### What style of writing is Lamentations? ####

     Lamentations is a collection of five poems.
-These laments may have been sung or chanted by the Jewish exiles living in captivity in Babylon, and also by those Jews who remained in Jerusalem after its conquest.
-In Chapters 1, 2 and 4, each line of the poem begins with a different Hebrew letter in alphabetical order.
-The third chapter repeats three lines with the same letter followed by the next three lines beginning with next letter in alphabetical order.
+These laments may have been sung or chanted by the Jewish exiles living in captivity in Babylon.
+They may also have been sung by those Jews who remained in Jerusalem after the Babylonians conquered it.
+In Chapters 1, 2, and 4 each line of the poem begins with a different Hebrew letter in the order of their alphabet.
+The third chapter repeats three lines with the same letter.
+Then they are followed by the next three lines beginning with next letter in the Hebrew alphabet.

 #### Who are the woman and the man in Lamentations? ####